We had wanted to go on an Atlantis gay cruise for years!

-After going on our first Atlantis gay cruise in 2019, all of our expectations were quite literally blown out of the water.
+After going on our first Atlantis gay cruise, all of our expectations were quite literally blown out of the water.

 Here are 12 things you need to know about going on an Atlantis gay cruise and why you need to go on one at least once in your lifetime.
 (Also check out our gay cruise video diary below).

-12 Things you need to know about an Atlantis Gay Cruise:
+Atlantis Gay Cruise: 12 Things you need to know

 1) An Atlantis gay cruise is exceptionally friendly!